 We depend on key personnel to operate our business, and if we are unable to retain, attract, and integrate qualified personnel, our ability to develop and successfully grow our business could be harmed.

-We believe our success will depend on the efforts and talents of our executives and employees, including Michael Kennedy, our chief executive officer.
+We believe our success will depend on the efforts and talents of our executives and employees.
 In addition, the loss of any senior management or other key employees could materially adversely affect our ability to execute our business plan and strategy, and we may not be able to find adequate replacements on a timely basis, or at all.
+We have experienced a high level of turnover in our senior management team.
 Our future success depends on our continuing ability to attract, develop, motivate, and retain highly qualified and skilled employees.
 Qualified individuals are in high demand, and we may incur significant costs to attract and retain them.
 A limited number of our employees are subject to employment agreements that include restrictive covenants.
-We cannot ensure that we will be able to retain the services of any members of our senior management or other key employees.
+We cannot ensure that we will be able to retain the services of any members of our senior management or other key employees or that we can prevent former employees from attempting to compete with us.
 If we fail to attract well-qualified employees or retain and motivate existing employees, our business could be materially and adversely affected.

 Supply Chain - Risk 1